what Age Do Most Dentists Retire

 1. Debt Slows Down Wealth-Building

 Dental school debt often starts in the $300,000 to $500,000 range.
 That slows down savings, especially early in your career when compounding would have the most impact.
 Then add in practice acquisition costs, real estate, and family expenses, and it’s easy to see why many dentists don’t hit their retirement savings stride until their 40s or even 50s.
+If you’re wondering what age do most dentists retire, this financial landscape helps explain why early retirement can be challenging without strategic planning.

 2. Practice Ownership Adds Responsibility